 "Of course," Naru said, looking insulted that she didn't believe him.
 "Why would I have said otherwise?"

-"Well," she floundered slightly, looking embarrassed.
-She smiled slightly as she selected the charm and took it to the counter, laying down some coins and smiling as the shopkeeper thanked her.
-Turning back to Naru, she pocketed the charm, a flush on her cheeks.
+"Well," she floundered slightly, embarrassed.
+She smiled as she selected the charm and took it to the counter, laying down some coins and nodding as the priest thanked her.
+She pocketed the charm as she turned back toward him, a flush on her cheeks.
 "I don't know.
 I guess it surprises me, is all.
 Maybe I shouldn't have said that," she finished, her voice lower.

 "Right," she said, thoroughly chastised, her cheeks reddening.
 They walked together away from the temple, back to the street.
 Mai chose their route based on the amount of shade they'd be able to walk in and Naru followed her without protest.
 While not uncomfortably hot, the hair in front of his ears and around his hairline was damp with perspiration from being in the heat.